philipturner/home-built-stm/README.md

 ---

 Based on the above observations, I decided what to do next.
 Keep the drill bit; do not swap it with a fresh one.
 Keep using the same aluminum billet.
 Read literature on "chatter" in CNC machining, to understand whether it may be causing issues.
 Then, drill a hole similar to `example7.FNC`, but with the machine producing much less loud noise.

+On a brief internet search, the Google AI Overview quoted 60 Hz as the resonant frequency of a router.
+That is very close to the 50 Hz frequency converted from 3000 RPM.
+I didn't know the resonant frequencies of CNC machines were so low.
+I was used to STM designs, where eigenfrequencies are in the kHz range.

+Helpful video about chatter in a low-end CNC machine, attempting to machine aluminum: [Breaking Taps (YouTube)](https://www.youtube.com/watch?v=qiM20-woEOk)